-- Develop and maintain strong professional relationships with the provider network, their key staff and providers, and function as liaison to research and resolve issues and strategic objectives. - o Monitor the accessibility standards at physician offices, including after-hours patient instruction systems. - o Manage communications and serve as the primary point of contact for network providers. - o Field provider inquiries regarding provider manual policies and procedures. - o Work to implement collaborative quality improvement activities with network providers. - o Act on improvement efforts as necessary and as identified during the annual provider experience survey and Community Health Center pulse surveys. - O Support implementation of new, and revisions to, federal, State, contractual and Product projects, programs and products.
+- Develop and maintain strong professional relationships with the provider network, their key staff and providers, and function as liaison to research and resolve issues and strategic objectives. - Monitor the accessibility standards at physician offices, including after-hours patient instruction systems. - Manage communications and serve as the primary point of contact for network providers. - Field provider inquiries regarding provider manual policies and procedures. - Work to implement collaborative quality improvement activities with network providers. - Act on improvement efforts as necessary and as identified during the annual provider experience survey and Community Health Center survey. - Support implementation of new, and revisions to, federal, State, contractual and product projects, programs, and products.